A Small Business Owner’s Guide to the Owner Contribution

 When you contribute money to your business, the bank automatically creates a record of how much you’ve invested.
 This record is important because it shows you how much money you’ve put into your business.
 Tagging the deposit as an “owner’s contribution” or “capital contribution” makes it easy to reference later.

 This also helps you to keep track of how much money you’ve invested, where the money is coming from, and where it’s going.
-This financial record also proves to potential investors that you’re serious about your business.
+This financial record also helps prove to potential investors that you’re serious about your business.

 Why track deposits to your business checking account?

-Tracking deposits to your business checking account is important for a few reasons.
+Tracking deposits to your business checking account isn’t just another creative business idea; it’s essential for a few reasons.
 First, it helps you to monitor how much money is coming into your business.
 This is especially important if you’re relying on outside investments or loans.
 Secondly, it lets you keep track of expenses, which is important for budgeting and determining what needs to be paid.
-Lastly, it serves to prove to potential investors that you have invested in your business.
+Finally, it helps prove to potential investors that you have invested in your business.

 Potential Tax Benefits

-Tracking your startup costs can also provide potential tax benefits.
+Tracking your startup costs alongside your contributions can also provide potential tax benefits.
 You may be able to deduct your startup costs from your taxable income.
-This can be a great way to save money and make sure that you aren’t paying too much in taxes.
+This can be a great way to help increase your tax refund by making sure that you aren’t paying too much in taxes.

 You can track your contributions by keeping a detailed record of all the deposits you have made to your business checking account.
 You should include the amount and date of the contribution, as well as the source of the money (such as personal savings or loans).
 You can also use accounting software, like Money Pro, to track your contributions.
 Accounting software can help you keep a detailed record of all of your investments and help ensure that you’re claiming the correct deductions on your taxes.